IB Geography Fieldwork: Introduction and outline

 - open to the public and be an area where research is permitted.

-- Read around the topic and research relevant information about the location.
+- Read around the topic area and research relevant information about the location.

-- Decide how that data is to be collected (including sampling techniques to be used).
+- Decide what data can provide that info and how it is to be collected (including sampling techniques to be used).

 - To collect any secondary data, such as climate figures, geology details, relief maps, etc that might be relevant.